katmore/webhook/docs/phpdoc.md

-    $events : array<mixed,string>
+    $events : string|string|int

 __

 #### Type

-array<mixed,string> -- GitHub-Event Types this webhook is triggered by.
+string|string|int -- GitHub-Event Types this webhook is triggered by.

 # __